The 11 Best Storage Bins Will Have You Organized in No Time

 Q: The choices are dizzying—what are the general sizes of storage bins?

 Storage bins come in a range of sizes and shapes, but most frequently you’ll find bins that are circular or rectangular in shape.
-Sizes can range from small at about 5-by-3-by-2 inches (about the size of a box of pasta) to oversize that can handle dozens of quarts (think: 26-by-16-by-14 inches).
+Sizes can range from small at about 5-by-3-by-2 inches (around the size of a box of pasta) to oversize, which can handle dozens of quarts (think: 26-by-16-by-14 inches).
 However, the more design-forward ones tend to be in the small to medium range, with the larger sizes featuring more practical motifs that you’d probably use to store stuff in the basement or attic, not keep out on display.

 Q: What should I do with old storage bins?

-If you’re looking to move on from some old storage bins that you already have, consider relegating them to a secondary location in your house, like the garage, basement, or attic.
+If you’re looking to move on from some old storage bins, consider relegating them to a secondary location in your house, like the garage, basement, or attic.
 And if that isn’t going to work for you, says Strickland, “your best bet is to give them to a friend or neighbor, or donate them to places that can always use clean bins in good shape.”

 Q: Can I store photos in plastic storage bins?